 The Citizen Academy is designed to be a key element in the Police Authority’s commitment to community policing and strengthening our collaborative partnerships with our communities.
 Graduates of the Citizen Academy will have the opportunity to build on their CPA experience by joining CMPA’s volunteer program.

-In addition to the classroom curriculum, participants will be provided with full tours of both police stations and the opportunity to go on a ride-a-long with a uniformed patrol officer.
+In addition to the classroom curriculum, participants will be provided with full tours of both police stations and the Marin County Sheriff's Communications Center.
+Students will also have the opportunity to go on a ride-a-long with a uniformed patrol officer.
 The ride-a-long will be scheduled separately from the Thursday evening sessions.